bosssarawongsuth/generalassembly_project3/README.md

 #### Limitations

 The main limitation of the model is that it is currently only performing tokenisation, stopwords removal, stemming and dfidf vectorisation.
 This is a very simple method that does not seek to understand the context or the meaning of these sentences.
 We are only looking at word occurances and using that information to classify.
 Therefore, meanings are lost with this type of process.
 Improvements could be made by using more NTL techniques that are able to understand the context or able to group relevant words together to provide better context.
+Additionally, since many of the posts contain videos and image, we could improve the model by making use of these features as well.

 ### Conclusion